Rule 5101:2-13-12 | Safe equipment and environment for a licensed family child care provider.

 (6) Trampolines, ball pits, and inflatable play equipment intended for climbing and bouncing, including but not limited to slides and bounce houses shall not be permitted for use at the family child care home.

 (B) What are the safe environment requirements for a licensed family child care provider?

 (1) Weapons, firearms and ammunition materials shall be kept inaccessible to children, out of sight of children and in locked storage areas.
 Weapons and firearms include air rifles, hunting slingshots and any other projectile weapon.

 (2) Each of the following groups will be permitted to have the following weapons unsecured in a family child care home, unless specifically not permitted by the family child care program owner.
 Although permitted to be in the home, the weapons shall not be accessible to children.

 (a) Handguns may be carried by an individual with a valid concealed handgun license and are to be kept out of sight of the children.

 (b) Weapons may be carried by an active duty member of the U.S. armed forces if also carrying valid military identification and documentation of successful completion of firearms training that meets or exceeds the training requirements described in division (G)(1) of section 2923.125 of the Revised Code.

 (c) Weapons may be carried by a law enforcement official who can document that his or her jurisdiction requires ready and immediate access to the weapon.

 (3) Illegal drugs or substances shall not be on the premises.
-Alcohol shall be kept inaccessible to children and out of sight of children.
+Alcohol shall be kept inaccessible to children.